kiwihodl/Seed-E/README.md

 # Seed-E: P2P Collaborative Bitcoin Custody Platform

-Seed-E is a neutral, non-custodial directory for Bitcoin signing services that enables collaborative custody through a marketplace of trusted providers.
+Seed-E is a non-custodial directory for Bitcoin signing services that enables collaborative custody through a marketplace of trusted providers.

 ## ⚠️ CRITICAL DISCLAIMER